| Annihilus | |

 Annihilus also leads an elite personal guard, the Centurions, who have occasionally wielded portions of the Cosmic Control Rod's power.[29]

-Fantastic Four #600 reveals that Annihilus can continuously resurrect if he is killed.[20]
+Annihilus can continuously resurrect himself if he is killed.[20]

-An alternate universe variant of Annihilus from Earth-295 appears inAge of Apocalypse.
+An alternate universe version of Annihilus from Earth-295 appears inAge of Apocalypse.
 This version is a member of a resistance againstBlastaar who was previously rendered amnesiac, assumed a humanoid form, and took the identity ofAhmyor.
-While fighting Blastaar alongsideBlink, Annihilus regains his memories and returns to his original form before leaving her to battle Blastaar.[23]
+While fighting Blastaar alongsideBlink, Annihilus regains his memories and returns to his original form.
+Annihilus begs Blink to leave the Negative Zone, as he is no longer the man she loved.[33]

-An alternate universe variant of Annihilus from Earth-21798 appears inHeroes Reborn.
-This version is the leader of the Bottled Hive of Annihilation, a race of small but powerful insects from the Negative Zone.[24]
+An alternate universe version of Annihilus from Earth-21798 appears inHeroes Reborn.
+This version is the leader of the Bottled Hive of Annihilation, a race of small but powerful insects from the Negative Zone.[34]

-An alternate universe variant of Annihilus from Earth-2301 appears inMarvel Mangaverse: Fantastic Four #1.
-This version is akaiju-like monster.[25]
+An alternate universe version of Annihilus from Earth-2301 appears inMarvel Mangaverse: Fantastic Four #1.
+This version is akaiju-like monster.[35]

 Nihil, a character from Earth-1610 inspired by Annihilus, appears inUltimate Fantastic Four.
 He is the ruler of a space station composed of the remains of alien spaceships that orbits a dying reddwarf star.
 After learning of the Ultimate Universe, Nihil attempts to travel to it to escape the Negative Zone's decay, only to be killed by the Fantastic Four.[36]